John Viola

-John J. Viola (born June 1, 1950) is an American politician who served as a Democratic member of the Delaware House of Representatives for District 26.
+John J. Viola (June 1, 1950 – February 15, 2026) was an American politician who served as a Democratic member of the Delaware House of Representatives for District 26.
 He was elected in 1998 after defeating incumbent Republican Richard F. Davis.
 He served as the majority whip in the House before he left the position and was replaced by John "Larry" Mitchell in 2019.
 His daughter, Andria Bennett, joined him in the House in 2012 after she was elected to replace her husband and Viola's son-in-law, Brad Bennett.
+In 2020, he was defeated by progressive primary challenger Madinah Wilson-Anton.

 Viola earned an associate degree in business management from Goldey–Beacom College.

+Viola died on February 15, 2026, at the age of 75.